-The US\$40 million second installment of the US\$100 million project financing transaction with JCHX is measured at amortized cost.
-In Q2 2023, interest income of \$582,000 was recognized under the effective interest method.
+The US\$40 million second installment of the US\$100 million project financing transaction with JCHX is recognized as a receivable measured at amortized cost.
+In Q3 2023, interest income of \$1.03 million was recognized under the effective interest method.